angus-dolan/sem-group-5/use-cases/use-case-32.md

 ## MAIN SUCCESS SCENARIO

-1. Organisation requests a population report for a district.
+1. Organisation requests a population report for a city.
-2. Employee extracts population data for district.
+2. Employee extracts population data for city.
 3. Employee organises the data as requested.
 4. Employee has a produced report.